Top Gun: Plot

 Maverick and Iceman, the leading contenders for the Top Gun Trophy, chase an A-4 in Hop 31.
 As Iceman has trouble getting a lock on the A-4, Maverick pressures him to break off so that he can move into firing position.
 However, Maverick's F-14 flies through Iceman's jet wash and suffers a flameout of both engines, going into an unrecoverable flat spin.
-Maverick and Goose eject, but Goose fatally slams into the jettisoned aircraft canopy.
+Maverick and Goose eject, but Goose slams into the jettisoned aircraft canopy and is killed by the impact.

 The board of inquiry clears Maverick of any wrongdoing, but he is shaken and guilt-ridden, and considers quitting.
 He seeks advice from Viper, who flew with Maverick's father in the Vietnam War air battle where he was killed.
 Contrary to official reports faulting Mitchell, Viper says he died heroically.
-He tells him he can succeed if he regains his self-confidence.
+He tells Maverick he can succeed if he regains his self-confidence.
 Maverick chooses to graduate and congratulates Iceman, who has won the Top Gun Trophy.
-Iceman, Hollywood, and Maverick receive immediate deployment orders to deal with a crisis situation; they are sent to the Enterprise to provide air support for the rescue of the SS Layton, a disabled communication ship that drifted into hostile waters.
+Iceman, Hollywood, and Maverick receive immediate deployment orders to deal with a crisis situation; they are sent to Enterprise to provide air support for the rescue of the SS Layton, a disabled communication ship that drifted into hostile waters.

 Aboard Enterprise, Iceman and Hollywood are assigned to provide air cover, with Maverick and RIO Merlin on standby.
 Iceman expresses his concerns to Stinger about Maverick's mental state, but is told to just do his job.
 Iceman and Hollywood are pulled into a dogfight with what first appear to be two MiGs, but turn out to be six.
-After Hollywood is shot down, Maverick is scrambled.
+After Hollywood is shot down and parachutes to safety, Maverick is scrambled alone due to catapult failure.
 He goes into a spin after encountering another jet wash, but recovers.
-Shaken, he breaks off, but then re-engages and shoots down three MiGs.
+Shaken, he breaks off temporarily, but then re-engages and shoots down three MiGs.
 Iceman destroys a fourth, and the remaining two MiGs withdraw.
 Upon their triumphant return to Enterprise, the pilots share their newfound respect for one another.
 Finally confident and able to let go of the guilt caused by the training accident, Maverick later throws Goose's dog tags overboard.

 Offered the choice of any assignment, Maverick chooses to return to Top Gun as an instructor.
 He and Charlie reunite at a bar in Miramar.